deniseyu/deniseyu.github.io/_posts/2016-03-24-being-that-girl.md

 socialised to constantly think about the room that we take up and what we can do to please the people around us better.

-I studied economics in university.
-I've forgotten a shamefully large amount of it, but one thing I do remember is diminishing marginal cost.
+I studied economics in university, so every now and again I like to try to analyse problems using rational choice theory.
+In simplified terms, rational choice models assume that people make choices that promote their self-interest while minimizing self-harm.
+I think it can help explain why a lot of unintentionally harmful bias happens in the workplace, but nobody -- including those experiencing it -- is speaking up about it.

+In economics, the concept of diminishing marginal costs and returns is used to explain equilibrium behaviours -- why supply and demand settle at a a seemingly-arbitrary price point.
+It also holds true for individual decision-making.
+These are the diagrams where many economics students start to draw the parallels between macroeconomics and microeconomics.
 If you are making £100K a year, it's less painful for you to lose £100 than it is for someone who only makes £25K a year because the marginal cost is different.

 In professional environments, political capital is distributed unequally across employees.
 Some people come in with more (maybe they were friends with the CTO from a previous role) and some people come in with less (maybe they're an untested junior developer and this is their first role).
 You can use political